klingo/fairGhosts/README.md

 # fairGhosts - Ant colony controlled ghosts for Ms. Pac-Man
 This repository contains the source code for the 2016 IEEE publication 'fairGhosts — Ant colony controlled ghosts for Ms. Pac-Man' (https://ieeexplore.ieee.org/document/7744325).

-The actual controller can be found in ``src/pacman/entries/ghosts/fair/``.
+The primary controller is located in ``src/pacman/entries/ghosts/fair/``.

-The optimization of the variable parameters was done with a genetic algorithm found in ``src/pacman/optimizer/ga/``
+Parameter optimization was performed using a genetic algorithm, found in ``src/pacman/optimizer/ga/``

-There is also an experiment in ``src/pacman/optimizer/experiment/`` that can run multiple instances (based on number of available threads) of the competitions any number of times.
-It collects all individual scores, adds them up and calculates the average.
-This was used to evaluate the effectiveness of the different entries.
+An experiment in ``src/pacman/optimizer/experiment/`` can run multiple instances of the competition (based on the number of available threads) any number of times.
+It collects individual scores, aggregates them, and calculates the average to evaluate the effectiveness of different entries.

-## How to run
+## How to Run

-Please note that all variations of running (the game, the experiment, or the genetic algorithm) always rely on the same settings.
-Meaning, you need to make sure that for the experiment and the genetic algorithm the "visuals" are disabled for optimal performance.
+All execution modes (game, experiment, or genetic algorithm) rely on the same settings.
+For optimal performance, ensure visuals are disabled when running the experiment or genetic algorithm.

-### How to run the game
+### Running the Game
-The cam can be started by running the ``main method`` in ``src/pacman/Executor.java``.
+The game can be started by executing the ``main`` method in ``src/pacman/Executor.java``.

-Different controllers and modes can be configured there as well.
-The default are:
+Controllers and modes can be configured within this file.
+The default settings are:
 - **Ghosts:** fairGhosts
 - **Ms Pac-Man:** Human interaction (keyboard input)
-- Pheromone traces of the ants are visually shown (to disable, open ``Parameters.java`` and change ``EXPERIMENTAL_MODE`` to ``false``)
+- Any pheromone traces are displayed visually.
+To disable, open ``Parameters.java`` and set ``EXPERIMENTAL_MODE`` to ``false``.

-### How to run the experiment
+### Running the Experiment
-The built-in experiment can be started by running the ``main method`` in ``src/pacman/Executor_Experiment.java``.
+The experiment can be initiated by running the ``main`` method in ``src/pacman/Executor_Experiment.java``.

-An improved, multi-threaded version can be found in ``src/pacman/optimizer/experiment/Executor_ExperimentV2.java``.
+A multi-threaded, improved version is available in ``src/pacman/optimizer/experiment/Executor_ExperimentV2.java``.

-### How to run the genetic algorithm
+### Running the Genetic Algorithm
-The genetic algorithm can be started by running the ``main method`` in ``src/pacman/optimizer/ga/FairGhostsMain.java``.
+The genetic algorithm can be started by executing the ``main`` method in ``src/pacman/optimizer/ga/FairGhostsMain.java``.
+For faster execution, disable visualisation first.
-You might want to disable the visualisation first though, to speed up the algorithm.

-For every evolution, it prints out the best solution (chromosomes) in the ``fairGhostsJGAP.properties`` file.
-These can be set in the ``Parameters.java`` file to optimize the ant behavior of fairGhosts.
+For each evolution, the algorithm outputs out the best solution (chromosomes) to the ``fairGhostsJGAP.properties`` file.
+These can be set in ``Parameters.java`` to optimize the ant behavior of fairGhosts.

 ## Background

 ### Ant Colony Optimization
 Ant colony optimization is a metaheuristic algorithm inspired by the foraging behavior of ants.
-It uses a probabilistic approach to solve optimization problems, particularly in finding the shortest paths.
-The algorithm relies on pheromone trails and local heuristics to guide the search process, allowing for efficient exploration and exploitation of the solution space.
+It employs a probabilistic approach to solve optimization problems, particularly for finding the shortest paths.
+The algorithm uses pheromone trails and local heuristics to guide the search process, enabling efficient exploration and exploitation of the solution space.

-See also: [Ant colony optimization](https://ieeexplore.ieee.org/document/4129846) (2016) by Marco Dorigo, Mauro Birattari, and Thomas Stutzle.
+See also: [Ant colony optimization](https://ieeexplore.ieee.org/document/4129846) (2016) by Marco Dorigo, Mauro Birattari, and Thomas Stützle.

 ### Ms. Pac-Man vs Ghosts League
-This league allowed parties to develop AI controllers for the classical arcade game Ms Pac-Man.
-You could submit Java code for either Ms Pac-Man or for the ghosts!
-The competition was brought to you by Philipp Rohlfshagen, David Robles and Simon Lucas from the University of Essex.
+This league allowed participants to develop AI controllers for the classic arcade game Ms. Pac-Man.
+Competitors could submit Java code for either Ms. Pac-Man or the ghosts.
+The competition was organized by Philipp Rohlfshagen, David Robles, and Simon Lucas from the University of Essex.

-See also: [Ms Pac-Man vs Ghosts League](https://web.archive.org/web/20150405034716/https://www.pacman-vs-ghosts.net/) (Web Archive from  05 April 2015, last snaphsot before the domain was sold).
+See also: [Ms Pac-Man vs Ghosts League](https://web.archive.org/web/20150405034716/https://www.pacman-vs-ghosts.net/) (Web Archive from  05 April 2015, the last capture before the domain was sold).